iotmani/timeseries/README.md

 This way, an Action to display to terminal doesn't do any data analysis, the processor doesn't care whether events were HTTP logs or information brought by piegeon, the parser does just the input reading and sanitation.

-The modules are split into the three stages below.
+The modules are split into the three stages below, in addition to an Event

 **Parse**